hank-spankler/hank_spanklers_story_depository/smooth_spanky_h_poetry_corner.md

 suck the life right out of me
 how I show my love, you see
-or I know that it's just how you be so it'll be baby please
+or it is now, it's just how you be so it'll be baby please